 Cost is variable and dependent upon several factors, including building size, the phase of construction for installation, how “leaky” the building is to start, and the targeted air tightness value.
 Once we determine your project specifications, we provide a quote.
-Schedule a time to speak with an AeroBarrier representative here.
 Note that costs very for AeroBarrier installations dependent upon where you are in the country.
 For an “expensive state” for materials, labor, and business operational costs, such as California, the cost of AeroBarrier installations is higher than in a state like Texas.

 Third-party lab testing reveals AeroBarrier withstands a simulated 50-year durability test, with little or no seal degradation.
 Click here to see the durability test results.